antonum/ha-iris-k8s/README.md

 ENTRYPOINT ["/tini", "--", "/iris-main"]
 ```

-To override default password - you can now use PasswordHash field in CPF Merge.
+To override default password - you can now use `PasswordHash` field in the CPF Merge file.
 Read more at: https://docs.intersystems.com/irisforhealthlatest/csp/docbook/Doc.View.cls?KEY=ADOCK#ADOCK_iris_images_password_auth